 The school’s Individual Needs Register is not a fixed entity – students may enter, leave or move between stages according to their particular circumstances.

 The school’s Special Educational Needs policy is available here, and is based on the ESF’s template.

-The context for the school to develop a policy on making provision for gifted and talented students was the 2002 OFSTED inspection that highlighted a need to ‘challenge’ the more able in KS3.
+The initial context for the school to develop a policy on making provision for gifted and talented students was the 2002 OFSTED inspection that highlighted a need to ‘challenge’ the more able in Key Stage 3.
 At the same time the ESF placed it on their Development Plan.
 The subsequent ESF Gifted and Talented Curriculum group has stated that

 “All students have the right to access a comprehensive curriculum that provides relevant and worthwhile educational programmes, that acknowledges differences in pace and learning styles and that enables them to participate, learn and experience success.
 The ESF recognises the need to offer and deliver a differentiated curriculum that enables gifted students to achieve their full potential and, at the same time, provide for their social and emotional needs”.

 Island School policy is to provide as many opportunities as possible for ALL students to be stretched academically in different aspects of the curriculum, rather than identifying a particular cohort for these opportunities.
 This educational offering is provided within both the subject areas, the cross-curricular lessons and in extra-curricular programmes such as Mathematics competitions.